 “submissiveness”: I’ll go ahead and put this here.
 This word has no indication in the text as to what the women are submitting to.
 It is very likely (and fits the context well) that it is referring to being submissive to God, the Holy Spirit, the leaders preaching (both male and female, in my mind), or to the Word being preached.

-In the earliest Greek writings, this word always means abusive, coercive, violent, and even sexual domineering.
+In the earliest Greek writings, this word always means abusive, coercive, violent, and even sexual domineering over others.
 This translation is reflected in both the Old Latin and Latin Vulgate translations (from the second to fourth century); they use the words “dominate” and “domineer” instead of “hold authority”.
 This translational tradition continues in every translation all the way (even through the male-centric King James Version) until around World War II.
 That’s right.
-In the history of translation, this word was never translated as “authority” until about 60 years ago.
+In the history of translation, this word was never translated as “authority” until about 70 years ago.

-This is describing something that no believer should exercise over one another, not a good thing that is reserved uniquely for men to exercise.
-Why would he direct this just to women?
+This is so important.
+This word translated here as “authority” is describing something that no believer should exercise over one another, it’s not talking about a good thing that is reserved uniquely for men to exercise.
+Why would Paul direct this just to women?
 We’ll get there.

-Timothy was an elder at the church of Ephesus.
-Paul spent more time at this church, and went through more experiences here, than in any other place.
-He personally discipled Timothy and installed him as an elder there.
+Timothy was an elder at the church in Ephesus, where Paul spent more time than in any other known place.
+He personally mentored Timothy and installed him as an elder there.
 Paul is writing this letter to Timothy years after founding the church, after hearing it has fallen into disarray.

-Paul briefly describes these false teachings and then spend the rest of chapter 1 and the first half of chapter 2 reminding Timothy of the Gospel.
-He then talks about who this applies to the men and women in the church that are acting wrongly (our passage above), and then gives him qualifications for proper leaders in the church (a passage, by the way, that is gender-neutral, except for that “husband of one wife” thing, which we’ll talk about another time).
+Through Chapter 1 and the first half of Chapter 2, Paul briefly outlines the false teachings reminds Timothy of the foundational Gospel message.
+He then talks about how this applies to the men and women in the church (our passage above), and then gives qualifications for proper church leaders (a passage, by the way, that is gender-neutral, except for that “husband of one wife” thing, which we’ll talk about another time).

-Paul encourages Timothy as a leader that some people will fall away form the faith, but God is faithful.
-He ends the book by giving him some practical considerations for how to lovingly and properly deal with different folks in the church.
+Paul then spends the rest of the book encouraging Timothy as a leader that some people will fall away from the faith, but God is faithful.
+He ends by giving practical considerations for how to lovingly and properly deal with different groups in the church.

-This was already getting longer than I wanted.
-Later, we’ll go into the historical context (of which there’s a lot), and I’ll offer a perspective on the text that tries to be sensitive to all of these issues.
-What we’ve gone through so far are the minor points of looking at this text and, on their own, should not be enough to build an entire theological perspective off of–I get that.
-The real importance in interpreting this text comes from the historical context, so don’t worry–there’s more to come.
+In the next post, we go into the history and culture behind the letter, and I offer a perspective that tries to be sensitive to all the issues.
+What we’ve gone through so far are minor points and, on their own, are no slam dunk–I get that.
+The historical context is really important, so don’t worry–there’s more to come.